MilanStaffehl/numdantic/README.md

 This should go without saying, but any interactions regarding `numdantic`, public or private, with the developers, contributors, or users, should be respectful and polite.
 Any use of aggressive, hateful, sexist, racist, or otherwise derogatory or discriminating language will not be tolerated.
 Depending on the severity of the infraction, a warning may be issued first, but I reserve the right to block people from participating in the `numdantic` community without warning for severe infractions or if warnings are not leading to a correction of behavior.
 Actions such as trolling, doxxing, threatening or insulting members of the community will result in an immediate ban from participating in these communities.

 Be nice, please.
 It isn't that hard.
-And if it is: try anyway.

 ### Bug reports

 If you find a bug or something is not working as you would expect, open a bug report on the [GitHub issues](https://github.com/MilanStaffehl/numdantic/issues).
 Please make sure that your bug has not been reported before.
 If it has, join the conversation on the existing issue instead.
+When you open a new issue, make sure to provide a minimal example that is able to reproduce the bug on your machine.
+This makes fixing the bug much easier.

 When you open a new bug report, use the `bug report` issue template and fill out the form as best as you can.